Skip to main content

 Contractual Agreements

-In the absence of specific legal requirements for payslips, the employment contract plays a vital role in governing payroll processes.
+In the absence of a prescribed payslip form, the employment contract plays a vital role in governing payroll processes.
 The contract should clearly outline the terms and conditions of salary payments, including the due date and payment method.

 Mandatory Local Contracts

-It is mandatory for employers to have a written employment contract with their employees.
-These contracts should be drafted in both English and Arabic and in accordance with UAE labor law.
-The employment contract must specify all details related to compensation, including the salary amount, frequency of payment, and currency of payment.
+It is mandatory for employers to have a written employment contract with their employees in accordance with UAE labour law.
+The employment contract must specify the details related to compensation, including the wage amount or type of wage and the agreed payment timing.

 Payment in UAE Dirham

-In summary, while there is no specific guidance provided for payslips in the UAE labor law, the practices are well-regulated to guarantee timely and accurate payment of salaries.
-Compliance with the Wages Protection System, clearly defined employment contracts, and payment in UAE Dirhams are fundamental aspects of payroll management in the UAE.
+In summary, while there is no single statutory template for payslips in the UAE labour law, payroll practices are regulated to guarantee timely and accurate payment of salaries.
+Compliance with the Wages Protection System, clearly defined employment contracts, and correct payment arrangements are fundamental aspects of payroll management in the UAE.

 Registration of Employees to Statutory Bodies

-Employee registrations are crucial notifications to pertinent statutory authorities, including the General Public Social Security Authority (GPSSA), encompassing tax and social security matters, for both new hires and departures.
+Employee registrations are crucial notifications to pertinent statutory authorities, including the General Pension and Social Security Authority (GPSSA), for social security matters where applicable.
 Mercans includes this registration process as part of our standard service, where legally permitted.

-To facilitate this process, we require the following documents from the client for new hire registrations with the social security:
+To facilitate this process, we generally require the relevant employee and employment documents from the client for new hire registrations with the social security or pension authority.

-- Insured Employee Start of Service Form (Form No 1)
+• Insured Employee Start of Service Form or online registration details, where applicable

-It’s important to note that the UAE does not impose personal income tax, and therefore, there is no corresponding taxation authority.
+It’s important to note that the UAE does not impose personal income tax on employment income, and therefore there is no wage withholding authority for personal income tax.

 Declarations and Payments to Statutory Authorities (Tax, Social Security, and Others)

-In the United Arab Emirates (UAE), companies must diligently adhere to a monthly declaration process for Social Security to ensure statutory compliance and safeguard the rights of their employees.
+In the United Arab Emirates (UAE), companies must diligently adhere to the required payroll-related compliance processes for pension and salary payments where applicable.
 Here, we delve into the critical aspects:

 Social Security Declarations